fredzzhang/spatially-conditioned-graphs/README.md

 ```
 By default, 80 `.mat` files, one for each object class, will be cached in a directory named `matlab`.
 Use the `--cache-dir` argument to change the cache directory.
 To change sources of detections, refer to the use of `--detection-dir` in the previous section.

-As a reference, the performance of the provided model is shown in the table below
+As a reference, the performance of the provided model is shown in the table below.

 |Detections|Default Setting|Known Object Setting|
 |:-|:-:|:-:|